Banking data: S&P Global Market Intelligence

 - Agree to the Terms and Conditions by ticking in the box provided

 - Complete the registration process.
-Under Profile, choose the first (Banking Sector-Focused User) and under Industry, choose 'Banking'
+Under Profile, indicate a preference (eg. 'Banking Sector-Focused User') and under Industry, choose a sector (eg. 'Banking')

 - Click Next